Witold Pilecki: Auschwitz Hero

 The verdict was inevitable and, in May 1948, he was executed with a shot to the back of the head.
 He was buried in an unmarked grave whose exact location is not known.

-To get into Auschwitz, Witold Pilecki adopted the identity of a man called Tomasz Serafinski who was thought to have died defending Poland against the German invasion in 1939.
+- To get into Auschwitz, Witold Pilecki adopted the identity of a man called Tomasz Serafinski who was thought to have died defending Poland against the German invasion in 1939.
 However, it turned out that Serafinski was still very much alive and when the SS noted one of their prisoners was missing they went looking for him.
 They found Tomasz Serafinski and arrested him on Christmas Day in 1943.
 He, of course, denied any knowledge of ever being inside Auschwitz, even though the Gestapo tried to beat a confession out of him.
-He lacked the forearm tattoo that would have marked as someone who had been a prisoner in Auschwitz.
+He lacked the forearm tattoo that would have marked him as someone who had been a prisoner in Auschwitz.
 Eventually, the thugs in uniform gave up and Serafinski was sent on his way.

 - “Meet the Polish Resistance Leader Who Voluntarily Entered Auschwitz to First Expose Its Horrors to the World.”
 Erin Kelly, All That’s Interesting, October 8, 2018